JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 ```

 Note that the information about the maximum order considered is displayed
 using a big-𝒪 notation.
+The convention followed when different orders are
+combined is consistent with the mathematics and the big-𝒪 notation, that is,
+to propagate the lowest order.
 In some cases, it is desirable to not display
 the big-𝒪 notation.
 The function [`displayBigO`](@ref) allows to
 control whether it is displayed or not.
 ```@repl userguide